wise-agents/wise-agents/docs/rag_architecture.md

 to "hallucinate", i.e., generate responses that are not factually correct.

-To address this, Wise Agents also provides agent implementations that can be used to challenge the response that's been obtained from an LLM using the [Chain-of-Verification (CoVe)](https://arxiv.org/pdf/2309.11495) method to try to prevent hallucinations.
+To address this, Wise Agents also provides agent implementations that can be used to challenge the response that's been obtained from an LLM using the Chain-of-Verification (CoVe) method to try to prevent hallucinations.
+For detailed information about the CoVe method, check out this [paper](https://arxiv.org/pdf/2309.11495).
+We'll also describe the CoVe method below.

 ### How does Chain-of-Verification (CoVe) work?